Self-Guided Tour of Paterson's UGRR Locations

 HOW TO TAKE THE TOUR

 1. Download the historic map to your phone or computer by clicking here.
-You may also download the modern map showing the locations by clicking here.
-Both maps are Adobe PDF files and should open on your smart phone or computer.
-You may also save the map files and print them out.
-Each map has a page with each location’s individual address, and a link that you can use to download a Google Maps route plan to your phone with all the locations so that you can navigate from one to the next on foot or by car.
+The map should open on your smart phone or computer.
+You may also save the map file and print them out.
+You may also choose to download a Google Maps route plan to your tour with all the locations so that you can navigate from one stop to the next on foot or by car.

 2. We recommend that you start in Paterson’s downtown commercial district, close to the Passaic County Community College at the Huntoon and Van Rensalier UGRR Historic Site and monument, located at 125 Broadway, next door to Wendy’s.
 Of course you can start at any location on the map that you choose.